sybrew/the-seo-framework/readme.txt

 	* Improved the Markdown parser's performance by using fewer memory operations.
 * **Other:**
 	* Removed support for `-ms-clear` and `-ms-input-placeholder` vendor-specific CSS pseudo-selectors.
+	* We're now stipulant about the autoloading status of every option.
+This is because WordPress 6.6 makes up its own mind on the autoloading state based on arbitrary and untested values.
+Although that shouldn't affect TSF's options directly, one could filter it so it could become our problem.
+The distinct annotation of always autoloading (and toggling that when the plugin (de)activates) will ensure TSF always performs as intended.
 * **Fixed:**
 	* Resolved an issue where the deprecated method `tsf()->og_locale()` didn't return the meta tag and gave a warning instead.
 	* `tsf()->fetch_locale()` is now properly deprecated and returns its original value.